mikebarlow/MyCal/using_calendars.md

 Once setup as above, load up a new calendar by using the Calendar Factory load method

     $Calendar = $CalendarFactory->load();

+This will start a new Calendar with the default options, to amend the default options, call the `Options` object when loading from the Calendar Factory

+    $Calendar = $CalendarFactory->load(
+        null, // Set to null when loading a new calendar
+        \Snscripts\MyCal\Calendar\Options::set([
+            'defaultTimezone' => 'America/New_York'
+        ])
+    );

+When loading, any defined options are merged with the default values so you only need to redefine the ones you wish to change.
+For the full list of options available and the default values, see [the calendar options page](/MyCal/calendar-options).

 This creates a new Calendar object with default options.
 You can then generate a collection of dates by calling